The Most Delicious Smoke Flavors

 What's the Best Type of Wood for Your BBQ?

-When doing a long cook, like ribs or pork butts or a brisket, you want chunky woods like apple, cherry and pecan.
+When doing a long cook with red meats, like ribs or pork butts or a brisket, you want fruit wood chunks like applewood, cherrywood, or pecan wood, all are very popular woods among grill masters.
 Those woods burn longer, letting the meat soak in smoke for a longer period of time.

-If you are working on chicken or anything that takes less than an hour to cook, you want to focus on wood chips like maple.
+If you are working on chicken or anything that takes less than an hour to cook, light-meat game birds, you want to focus on wood chips like maple wood.
 When working with chips, know that you can put them in dry or soak them.

-After you have narrowed down the shape of wood for your BBQ endeavors, its important to consider the flavor that you want to impart upon your food.
+After you have narrowed down the shape of wood for your BBQ endeavors, its important to consider the subtle smoke flavor that you want to impart upon your food.

 - Pecan and hickory are nutty trees that can add a nutty flavor.

-- Cherry and apple are fruit trees that can impart a light sweetness.
+- Cherry and applewood are fruit trees that can impart a light sweet flavor and fruity smoke, a more delicate flavor.

-- Mesquite is the wood you use when you want that hard, "Texas-style" flavor" in your smoked meat.
+- Mesquite is the wood you use when you want that hard strong flavor, "Texas-style" flavor" in your smoked meat.

-People who know what they are doing understand that smoke wood is like any other ingredient; using too little or too much results in an unsatisfying product.
+People who know what they are doing and what smoke flavor profile they want understand that smoke wood is like any other ingredient; using too little or too much results in an unsatisfying product and smoky flavor.

 Frequently Asked Questions